orchestration-svc/tcs/README.md

 ### Partitions

-A Partition (also known as a Shard) is a mechanism to ensure that a Job instance is only processed by one and only one TCS node.
+A Partition (also known as a Shard) is a mechanism to ensure that a Job instance is processed by one and only one TCS node.

 A Partition can be thought of as a swim-lane.
 When a Job instance is submitted for execution, it is placed into one of the partitions.
 The Job instance is associated with this partition during the lifetime of its execution.